opencontainers/image-tools/man/oci-image-tool-unpack.1.md

   The ref pointing to the manifest to be unpacked.
 This must be present in the "refs" subdirectory of the image. (default "v1.0")

 **--type**=""
   Type of the file to unpack.
-If unset, oci-unpack will try to auto-detect the type.
+If unset, oci-image-tool will try to auto-detect the type.
 One of "imageLayout,image"

 **-v**, **--version**
   Print version information and exit.